U.S. judge halts plan to build parts of border wall

 U.S. District Judge Haywood Gilliam Jr. on Friday immediately halted the administration's efforts to redirect military-designated funds for wall construction.

-SAN FRANCISCO — A federal judge blocked on Friday President Donald Trump from building sections of his long-sought border wall with money secured under his declaration of a national emergency.
+SAN FRANCISCO — A federal judge Friday blocked President Donald Trump from building sections of his long-sought border wall with money secured under his declaration of a national emergency.

 U.S. District Judge Haywood Gilliam Jr. on Friday immediately halted the administration's efforts to redirect military-designated funds for wall construction.
-His order applies to two projects, scheduled to begin as early as Saturday, to replace 51 miles of fence in two areas on the Mexican border.
+His order applies to two high-priority projects to replace 51 miles of fence in two areas on the Mexican border.

 Gilliam issued the ruling after hearing arguments last week in two cases.
 California and 19 other states brought one lawsuit; the Sierra Club and a coalition of communities along the border brought the other.
 His ruling was the first of several lawsuits against Trump's controversial decision to bypass the normal appropriations process to pay for his long-sought wall.